University of Auckland logo

 Buttons

-The first of more to come, buttons allow for a more prominent alternative to links.
-They use the built-in Canvas styling, and so appear as a native part of the Canvas experience on desktop and as regular links on mobile.
+Buttons allows for a more prominent alternative to links.
+They use the built-in Canvas style, appearing as a native part of the Canvas experience on desktop and as regular links on mobile.

-To edit a button, click on the text within the button and either use the built-in “Link Options” to edit text and website URL, or adjust advanced settings and design options in the Design Blocks sidebar.
+To edit a button, click the text within the button and use the built-in options to edit the text and website URL, or adjust the colour, size and button icon.

 Insert Canvas icons to add snappy visual elements to your course.
 Icons can be used to highlight important elements, draw attention to certain areas, and differentiate topics.
 For example, you can use icons to indicate the type of content in a module, to highlight important due dates, or to indicate a quiz or assignment.
 Icons can be added to the course home page, modules, pages, announcements, and more.